Ifedolapo-9/Expensify_docs_with_Mkdocs/docs/glossary.md

 **Expensify Postman Collection Glossary**

-This table defines key terms you will encounter throughout the Expensify API and this Postman collection.
+This table defines key terms you will encounter throughout the Expensify API.

 | Term | Definition | Usage in Expensify Collection |
 | --- | --- | --- |